Himanshubhut/QUOTES_APP/README.md

 # QUOTES_APP
-this is a simple quotes application using different background wallpaper and also good haptics.
+this is a simple quotes application using different background wallpaper and also good haptics in flutter.